Dog Sign Langauge: Top 10 Hand Signals for Dogs

 dog-roll-over-hand-signal

 Spin is a fun command and not essential.
-However, you and our pup will love the exercise together.
+However, it's a fun trick to learn and one that adds a little play to your dog's training.
 Use a treat and move it in a horizontal, circular motion around your dog.
 Your dog will spin to follow the treat.

 The action for rollover is basically the same.
-Do the same hand signal while your dog is laying down, but instead of making a horizontal circle, do it vertically diagonal motion.
+Do the same hand signal while your dog is lying down, but instead of making a horizontal circle, do a vertical diagonal motion.
 Using the verbal command roll or over is better suited to this trick.

 10. All Done!